Skip to main content

 Through Tuesday, June 30, 2026 (dates vary by event)

-The librarians and leaders at the Free Library of Philadelphia know that big history events like the semiquincentennial always include the people’s stories.
+The librarians and leaders at the Free Library of Philadelphia know that big history events like the Semiquincentennial always include the people’s stories.
 So, the library has created a six-month series called Hyperlocal Heritage to help you learn how to preserve your history for posterity.

 In addition to the slate of ongoing Philly 250 programming across the Free Library’s 54 neighborhood libraries, you can also check out Parkway Central Library’s Rare Book Department, featuring a new hallway display focusing on events from 1776 to 1876.